CiscoDevNet/terraform-provider-intersight/website/docs/r/openapi_task_generation_request.html.markdown

     + `selector`:(string) An OData $filter expression which describes the REST resource to be referenced.
 This field maybe set instead of 'moid' by clients.1.
 If 'moid' is set this field is ignored.1.
 If 'selector' is set and 'moid' is empty/absent from the request, Intersight determines the Moid of theresource matching the filter expression and populates it in the MoRef that is part of the objectinstance being inserted/updated to fulfill the REST request.An error is returned if the filter matches zero or more than one REST resource.An example filter string is: Serial eq '3AA8B7T11'.
   + `description`:(string) A detailed description of the API.
   + `display_label`:(string) Display name of the selected API endpoint.
-  + `method`:(string) Method Type of the selected API.* `GET` - Method type which indicates it is a GET API call* `POST` - Method type which indicates it is a POST API call* `PUT` - Method type which indicates it is a PUT API call* `PATCH` - Method type which indicates it is a PATCH API call* `DELETE` - Method type which indicates it is a DELETE API call
+  + `method`:(string) Method Type of the selected API.* `GET` - Method type which indicates it is a GET API call.* `POST` - Method type which indicates it is a POST API call.* `PUT` - Method type which indicates it is a PUT API call.* `PATCH` - Method type which indicates it is a PATCH API call.* `DELETE` - Method type which indicates it is a DELETE API call.
   + `name`:(string) Name of the selected API endpoint.
   + `object_type`:(string) The fully-qualified name of the instantiated, concrete type.The value should be the same as the 'ClassId' property.
   + `path`:(string) API Path of the selected API endpoint.